Answer a letter to Santa written by a child who needs a brighter Christmas

 Be An Elf’s website is a great resource to learn how and where to volunteer for the USPS ® program.
 At our How to be an Elf page, near the top you’ll find a link to the most current National Directory of USPS Operation Santa ® postal branches.
-In 2014, only 18 postal branches nationwide offered the program, mostly in large cities.
+In 2015, only 15 postal branches nationwide are offering the program, mostly in very large cities.
 If there are no participating branches near you, our site also offers excellent Other Ways to Be An Elf.

 We provide some great tips for adopting Santa letters — for example, we suggest you host a small Christmas gathering and share the work, the cost and the fun.
 Ask each friend you invite to bring a gift, and then wrap them all at the party.
 Volunteer Elf Lauren in Brooklyn, NY, gave a Be An Elf party and asked her friends to bring a gift or contribute toward the cost, and they wrapped the gifts together.
 At our How to be an Elf page you’ll find other great tips, too, like our suggestions for buying gifts for children.

 So this December, go get your letters and tell your friends.
 Post this site on Facebook or tweet it, using the icons above.
 We also hope news orgs will add this site to their websites, or better still, have anchors mention this page at the end of their coverage of the wonderful USPS Operation Santa ® program.
 If they do, the public will be able to easily locate the postal branches participating in this year letters to Santa program.